 How to Dispose of Car Batteries

-If you don’t want to learn about battery recycling and you just want to get rid of the dang thing, drop by your local AutoZone so we can recycle your car’s old battery.
+Or, if you don’t want to learn about battery recycling and you just want to get rid of the dang thing, drop by your local AutoZone and – get this – we will actually pay you for that old battery!
+Or, read on to learn more!

 Your car battery uses lead and acid to retain a long-lasting and reliable charge.
 Both of these materials can pose a serious risk to the environment and your health.
-A sealed battery is safe to handle, but improperly disposing of a battery can be dangerous.
+A sealed battery is safe to handle, but improperly disposing of a battery is dangerous.

 The EPA estimates that 98% of lead acid batteries are currently being recycled properly.
 Join this large percentage of Americans and find out how to safely remove, store, and recycle your old car battery.
 There are many ways to safely recycle car batteries, so find out how you can keep your environment safe and avoid any health issues related to improper battery disposal.